|

 album sometime soon, because now I'm thinking the studio albums don't

+quite do him justice.
 It was great to see Mark, Mike, and Ben in such an intimate setting.

 They played mostly songs from the last album, the highlights for me